beehive-lab/mambo/docs/tutorials/hipeac2025/exercise4/README.md

 ### PIE

-MAMBO uses [PIE](https://github.com/beehive-lab/pie) (MAMBO custom instruction encoder/decoder generator) to generate functions for instruction decoding and encoding.
+MAMBO uses PIE (MAMBO custom instruction encoder/decoder generator, found in `$MAMBO_ROOT/pie`) to generate functions for instruction decoding and encoding.
 Those are fairly low-level utilities, that closely follow conventions of the [ARM Architecture Reference Manual](https://developer.arm.com/documentation/ddi0487/ja/) and [RISC-V Specification](https://drive.google.com/file/d/1uviu1nH-tScFfgrovvFCrj7Omv8tFtkp/view).
 For ARM64, certain instructions are aggregated under the same basic type, and further decoding of specific fields may be required to identify the specific instruction.
 A good example of this concept is the MOV instruction, which moves a value from one register to another.
 This is decoded by MAMBO as an ADD instruction, since in the ARMv8 ISA, MOV Xd, Xn is simply an alias for the true operation in the hardware which adds the contents of the zero register to the value in register Xn and places the result in register Xd (ADD Xd, Xn, Xzr).
 For RISC-V, each instruction is encoded seperately meaning that the desired instruction can be decoded directly.

 > [!TIP]